-Features: It is a typical Zhejiang dish, with savory aroma and tender chicken meat.
+Features: It is a typical dish eaten in East China's Zhejiang Province like Hangzhou, with savory aroma and tender chicken meat.
 The chicken is served on a lotus leaf, and tastes fresher and less greasy.

 Origin: Once upon a time, a beggar arrived at a village of Changshu Prefecture, Hangzhou.
 He had a chicken, and wanted to cook it.
 But he had no thing but a knife and a fire.
 He solved his difficulty by slaughtering and gutting the chicken, wrapping the chicken with yellow mud (without plucking it), and roasting the potato-like chicken.
 When he peeled off the dry mud, the chicken's feathers were also taken off.

 Though the modern cooking of beggars chicken is largely identical to the beggar’s, it has been improved a lot, being much cleaner, more technical, and heathier.